U.S. calls Myanmar operation against Rohingya 'ethnic cleansing'

 “These abuses by some among the Burmese military, security forces, and local vigilantes have caused tremendous suffering and forced hundreds of thousands of men, women, and children to flee their homes in Burma to seek refuge in Bangladesh,” he said.

-The United States supports an independent investigation into what happened in Rahkine state and will pursue action through U.S. law, including possible targeted sanctions, he said.
+The United States supports an independent investigation into what happened in Rakhine state and will pursue actions including possible targeted sanctions, Tillerson said.

-“Those responsible for these atrocities must be held accountable,” Tillerson said.
+“Those responsible for these atrocities must be held accountable,” he said.

-In early November, U.S. lawmakers proposed targeted sanctions and travel restrictions on military officials in Myanmar, also known as Burma.

-Human rights monitors have accused Myanmar’s military of atrocities, including mass rape, against the stateless Rohingya during so-called clearance operations following insurgent attacks on 30 police posts and an army base.
+Human rights monitors have accused Myanmar’s military of atrocities, including mass rape, against the stateless Rohingya during so-called clearance operations following Rohingya militants’ attacks on 30 police posts and an army base.

+More than 600,000 Rohingya Muslims have fled Rakhine state in Buddhist-majority Myanmar, mostly to neighboring Bangladesh, since the crackdown, which followed the Aug.
+25 insurgent attacks.

+Pressure had mounted for a tougher U.S. response to the Rohingya crisis before President Donald Trump’s maiden visit to Asia this month to attend a summit of Southeast Asian countries, including Myanmar, in Manila.

+In early November, U.S. lawmakers proposed targeted sanctions and travel restrictions on military officials in Myanmar.

+Democratic U.S. Senator Jeff Merkley, part of a congressional delegation that visited Rakhine this week, told reporters there on Tuesday, “This has all the hallmarks of ethnic cleansing.”

-Myanmar’s two-year-old government, led by Nobel laureate Aung San Suu Kyi, has faced heavy international criticism for its response to the crisis, though it has no control over the generals it has to share power with in the country’s transition to civilian power after decades of military rule.
+Myanmar’s 2-year-old government, led by Nobel laureate Aung San Suu Kyi, has faced heavy international criticism for its response to the crisis, though it has no control over the generals it has to share power with in the country’s transition to civilian power after decades of military rule.

 Reporting by Doina Chiacu and Arshad Mohammed; Editing by Chizu Nomiyama and Steve Orlofsky